myles/2016-09-13-postgresdoc/README.md

 # PostgresDoc

-The source for my upcoming talk on using Postgres as a Document Oriented Database.
+The source for my talk on using Postgres as a Document Oriented Database.

 ![](title-slide.png)